Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Background Theory

 The element directivity for a single frequency is given by the formula

 where \(W\) is the width of an element.
-Note that this equation is the Fourier transform of a continuous rectangle function representing a rectangular element.
 When the width \(W\) is greater than a wavelength, nulls will appear in the directivity, with locations found by setting the numerator of Eq. \ref{eq:directivity} equal to zero and solving for \(\theta\):

 With the multiplication in Eq. \ref{eq:beam_pattern}, it is desirable to line up element factor nulls with array factor grating lobes so that grating lobes are canceled.
-From Eqs. \ref{eq:grating_lobe_locations} and \ref{eq:directivity_nulls}, that leads to \(W = d\).
+From Eqs. \ref{eq:grating_lobe_locations} and \ref{eq:directivity_nulls}, the width that lines up nulls and grating lobes is \(W = d\).
 This would represent a kerf of zero, where \(kerf = d - W\), representing the empty space between adjacent element edges.
 Of course, this case does not represent an array, but one single line element.
 For a linear ultrasound probe, the kerf is the width of the saw used to cut the piezoelectric material into separate elements.
-The kerf will slightly push out the nulls in the element factor, reintroducing grating lobes as displayed in Figure \ref{fig1:kerf_beam_patterns}.
-The minimum kerf that can be manufactured is optimal for minimizing grating lobes, but low grating lobe artifacts will still exist.
+The kerf will slightly push out the nulls in the element factor, reintroducing grating lobes as displayed in Figure \ref{fig1:beams_kerfs_widths}a.
+The minimum kerf that can be manufactured is optimal for minimizing grating lobes, but grating lobe artifacts will still exist.
 As the pitch of the array is increased, more grating lobes will appear (Eq. \ref{eq:grating_lobe_locations}).

 Also, larger elements make the element factor more narrow (Eq. \ref{eq:directivity}), which raises the achievable F-number of the array \cite{perrot_so_2021}.
-A higher F-number widens the main lobe, as displayed in Figure \ref{fig2:coupled_array_beam_pattern}.
+A higher F-number widens the main lobe, as displayed in Figure \ref{fig1:beams_kerfs_widths}b.
 Therefore, a loss in image resolution is expected with larger elements.
 These issues with resolution and grating lobes motivate the use of adaptive and non-linear beamformers which can improve resolution and reduce grating lobes \cite{kou_grating_2022,gardner_grating_2024,camacho_grating-lobes_2009,synnevag_adaptive_2007}.